 This why dry skin is common in older people.

 Thus, it is important to use a gentler cleanser that doesn’t dry your skin out.

-Use moisturizing lotions all throughout the daily to keep your skin looking young and healthy.
+Use moisturizing lotions throughout the day to keep your skin looking young and healthy.

 You should always research products that are marketed as “anti-aging” moisturizers before you buy and use them.

-Moisturizers and creams that contain retinol and collagen are helpful in slowing aging.
+Moisturizers and creams that contain retinol and collagen help slow aging.